 As I was taking this picture of my chocolate, the chocolate lady warned me that putting my hand so close to the chocolate was dangerous because I might melt it.
 At first this made me feel gauche.
 But then I said that my hands were simply too cold to melt chocolate, which made me feel like Lady Mary again.
 I like to think Lady Mary and I have a lot in common because we both have dark hair, pale skin, and enjoy making cutting remarks.

 3) Burlington Arcade

 The classy shopping continues apace!
 Our next stop was at the Burlington Arcade, which is the oldest covered shopping arcade in the world.
 Leave it to a country as wet as England to invent this.
-Linton said that it was so posh, prams used to be forbidden.
+It was so posh, prams used to be forbidden.
 I think prams should still be forbidden because nothing is less classy than a baby.
 Stop throwing your food on the floor, babies!
 Lady Mary is never going to invite you to her Christmas party if you keep that up.

 4) Crumbs and Doilies

-We were given two mini cupcakes: a salted caramel pretzel and a key lime.
+I got two mini cupcakes: a salted caramel pretzel and a key lime.
 I was especially impressed with the moist, fresh filling in each of these cupcakes.
 Usually I’m not a cupcake person because the cake is often limp and sad, but these were so soft and flavorful.
 Maybe my baking would improve if I got a cupcake divorce too!

-As we continued, Linton brought us to amazing store after amazing store.
+In this part of London you can find amazing store after amazing store.
 There was the chocolate shop that had been overrun by giant dogs…

 Chocolate is bad for you, little doggies!
 Leave before you get sick!